 Find rapid assessment tools, learning modules and practitioner resource guides

 Handwashing with soap can reduce diarrhoeal diseases by 48% and reduce the spread of outbreak-related diseases.
 In the aftermath of an emergency, about 40% of all deaths are due to diarrhoea – handwashing has the potential to make a lifesaving difference.

 At the moment, hygiene promotion in emergencies is done by distributing hygiene kits, or educating people about disease transmission.
 Evidence shows that these approaches alone are insufficient to change handwashing behaviour.

 There are many existing needs assessment tools.
-However, these take time and expertise to conduct; they are generally poor at understanding actual hygiene behaviour, and it is difficult to translate the findings into context-specific program recommendations.
-We offer a set of rapid and easy-to-use formative research tools, which are adapted to the emergency context and are directly linked to program design.
+However, these take time and expertise to conduct; they are generally poor at understanding actual hygiene behaviour; and it is difficult to translate the findings into context-specific program recommendations.
+We offer a set of rapid and easy-to-use rapid assessment tools, which are specifically designed for emergency contexts and linked to program design.

-Existing behaviour change resources often go unread since they are typically long documents lacking information explaining how to contextualise recommendations.
+Existing behaviour change resources often go unread since they are typically long documents which lack details about how to contextualise recommendations.

 We provide an easy-to-use, software-based decision support tool.
 The tool will help you design a hygiene program, identify delivery channels and develop innovative activities appropriate for your context.